doc4d/docs/docs/ViewPro/method-list.md

 `VP Get workbook options` <!-- REF #_method_.Get workbook options.Summary -->
 Returns an object containing the workbook options in *vpArea*<!-- END REF -->

+The list of options is referenced in [`VK SET WORKBOOK OPTIONS`'s description](#vk-set-workbook-options)

+> This command is not thread-safe

 #### Example